Work with cross-region replication

 --project=PROJECT_ID \

-• PROJECT_ID is your project ID.
+• PROJECT_ID: your project ID.

 For example:

-gcloud redis clusters detach-secondaries my-redis-cluster \
+gcloud redis clusters detach-secondaries my-primary-cluster \

 --clusters-to-detach=projects/my-project/locations/us-west4/clusters/my-secondary-cluster-1,projects/my-project/locations/asia-southeast2/clusters/my-secondary-cluster-2 \